Fall armyworm: Oceania

+Fall armyworm was first detected in New Zealand in February 2022.
+Biosecurity New Zealand and sector partners ran a biosecurity response to limit the spread of Fall armyworm and try to eradicate it from New Zealand.
+This included surveillance and research to better understand the moth, its spread, and potential impacts in New Zealand.
+By April 2023, it became clear that Fall armyworm was widespread, particularly in the North Island, and that eradication was unlikely because it had been windblown from Australia, and this is likely to repeatedly occur.

 Food resources

 Caterpillars

 The armyworm's diet consists mainly of grasses and grain crops such as corn, but the species has been noted to consume over 80 different plants (50 non-economic and 30 economic plants).
 Armyworms earned their common name by eating all plant matter they encounter in their wide dispersals, like a large army.
 A few sweet corn varieties have partial, but not complete, resistance to armyworms.
 The resistance comes from a unique 33-kD proteinase that the corn produces when it is being fed on by fall armyworms or other larvae.
 This protein was found to significantly decrease fall armyworm larva growth.

 Cannibalism

 When possible, larvae will cannibalize the larvae of smaller instars.
 A 1999 study showed that cannibalism only benefits the caterpillar when other food is scarce.
 Despite this, the caterpillars will cannibalize others whenever they can, even though it was found to decrease their own fitness in many cases.
 One known reason why cannibalism is detrimental to the fall armyworm is because of disease transmission to the cannibal.
 In nature, the negative effects of cannibalism may be balanced by the fact that cannibalism removes competitors, thereby making more resources accessible and indirectly increasing fall armyworms' fitness.